 2.3.
 Experiment 2: Micromechanical mapping under pressure

 Twelve corneas were used to map the elastic properties across the surface of the cornea under pressure; 15mmHg (n=6), and 60mmHg (n=6).
 A further 6 corneas were used under unpressurised condition (0 mmHg).
 The samples were prepared using the same method as described in 2.1.
 The orientation of corneas (nasal-temporal and superior-inferior) were marked when the samples were fixed on the dome-shaped sampled holder.
 The corneas were inflated with TC media and indented in an array covering 49 indents.
 The same experimental settings as described earlier were used for all of the nanoindentation tests except that the pre-compression value was increased to 7 µm.
 This higher value was required to make better contact with corneal surface at the peripheral region.
 The indent matrix covered a square region of 9 x 9 mm; the centre of the matrix was on the apex of the cornea.
-Elastic modulus of the corneas was calculated from the shear storage modulus as described earlier.
+The corneal elastic modulus was calculated from the shear storage modulus as described earlier.
 A MATLAB code (Mathworks Company, Natick, Massachusetts, USA) was used to create a contour map showing the distribution of the elastic modulus under IOP across the surface of the cornea.

 2.4 Statistical analysis